-- An immediate Head count will be carried out in order to ensure that all the other children were present. - An adult will search the immediate vicinity. - The remaining children will be taken back to school. - Inform the Head by mobile phone. - The Head will ring the child's parents and explain what has happened, and what steps have been set in motion.
-Ask them to come to the venue/ the school at once. - Contact the venue Manager and arrange a search if applicable. - The Head will notify the Police. - The Head would inform the Kent Safeguarding Children Multi-Agency Partnership. - The school would cooperate fully with any Police investigation and any safeguarding investigation by Social Care. - The Head will inform a director of the school. - The director will inform the insurers. - A report would be made under RIDDOR to the HSE if applicable.
+- An immediate head count will be carried out to ensure that all the other children were present. - An adult will search the immediate vicinity. - The remaining children will be taken back to school.

+- Inform the Headteacher by mobile phone. - The Headteacher will ring the child's parents and explain what has happened, and what steps have been set in motion.
+Ask them to come to the venue/ the school at once. - Contact the venue Manager and arrange a search if applicable. - The Headteacher will notify the Police. - The Headteacher would inform the Trafford Children Safeguarding Board. - The school would cooperate fully with any Police investigation and any safeguarding investigation by Social Care. - The Headteacher will inform a director of the school. - The director will inform the insurers. - A report would be made under RIDDOR to the HSE if applicable.